-A few days later I decided I needed to see a doctor.
-This was not a decision I made lightly, since any visit to a medical professional carried with it the risk that I would be told I should stop climbing.
+A few days later, I decided I needed to see a doctor.
+This was not a decision I made lightly.
+Any visit to a medical professional carried with it the risk that I would be told to stop climbing.

 It is what unites us.
 Underneath our skin, we're all going through our own moderate to severe discogenic degenerative changes.

 He told me that with treatment I should get better, but that it will likely flare up again from time to time.

 I asked him if I needed to stop climbing and he said I could climb, as long as it doesn't hurt while I'm climbing.
 I took this as all the permission I needed, although my experience over the past month has taught me that I can't predict in advance whether a particular move will end up hurting my neck or not.
 If I could only figure out which kinds of moves will aggravate the injury then I could just avoid those moves and be fine.